 Human Rights Committee

-HMEA’s two Human Rights Committee promotes protects the human dignity and the legal rights of the people we serve.
+HMEA’s Human Rights Committees promote the human dignity and protect the legal rights of the people we serve.

-The Worcester Human Rights Committee serves Uxbridge and Worcester Residential and Shared Living Program, the Millbury Center Day Habilitation and the Sterling Center Day Habilitation and Sterling Center Employment Programs.
+The Worcester Human Rights Committee serves the Uxbridge and Worcester Residential and Shared Living Program, the Millbury Center Day Habilitation and the Sterling Center Day Habilitation, and the Sterling Center Employment Programs.

-The Human Rights Committee has five voting members.
+The Human Rights Committees have five voting members.
 At least three of these members are individuals receiving HMEA services or the parents or advocates of individuals receiving services through HMEA.
-Members also include allied health professionals, a psychologist or Masters-level practitioner and a legal professional.
+Members also include allied health professionals, a psychologist or Masters-level practitioner, and a legal professional.